Venue: Center for Creative Photography

 Although Asian diasporic communities in the Americas have long been subjects in photography — most often portrayed as exotic ethnic enclaves — they have also sought to challenge this narrow visual framework.

-This symposium, organized by School of Art Assistant Professor Jeehey Kim, explores the diverse and creative ways that Asian diasporic communities have mobilized photography.
+The symposium “Photography and Asian Diasporas in the Americas,” organized by School of Art Assistant Professor Jeehey Kim, explores the diverse and creative ways that Asian diasporic communities have mobilized photography.

 The interdisciplinary event involves scholars, researchers, curators and photographers and analyzes the historical trajectories, cultural productions, political mobilizations and social realities of Asian diasporic communities across the Americas.
 It draws on Cathy Park Hong’s concept of “minor feelings” — the dissonant emotions arising from the contradictions between lived experiences and dominant narratives about race and identity.